 Marseille (44km), Toulon (33km) and Aix-en Provence (61km) all make good bases for Grand Prix goers.
 Nice at 165km away is a useful point of entry to the region but a bit far for the daily commute to the circuit.

-Though Circuit Paul Ricard has the distinction of having an international airport on site in the form of Le Castellet Airport, this caters to private planes only and most visitors arriving by air will want to look for flights to either Marseille which is closer or Nice which is favoured by many budget airlines like Easyjet.
+Though Circuit Paul Ricard has the distinction of having an international airport on site in the form of Le Castellet Airport, this caters to private planes only and most visitors arriving by air will want to look for flights to either Marseille (MRS) which is closer, or Nice (NCE) which is favoured by many budget airlines like Easyjet.

-There are stations at Toulon and Marseille and Aix-en-Provence.
+There are stations at Toulon, Marseille, Nice and Aix-en-Provence.
 TGV connections to these towns make it very convenient entry point from other destinations on the Paris – Marseille line or the Genoa – Nice – Barcelona line.